so1omon563/terraform-aws-s3/README.md

 This module enables encyption (either AES256 or KMS) and versioning by default.

 All functionality outside of creating the bucket is handed off to submodules under the [modules](https://github.com/so1omon563/terraform-aws-s3/tree/main/modules) directory.
-All of these submodules can also be used independently to handle configuration of existing buckets.
+As a result, all of these submodules can also be used independently to handle configuration of existing buckets.

 Additional features to come.
 See the [TODO](https://github.com/so1omon563/terraform-aws-s3/tree/main/TODO) for more information.
 Feature requests and additional contribution requests are welcome, per the [CONTRIBUTING](https://github.com/so1omon563/terraform-aws-s3/tree/main/CONTRIBUTING.md) guidelines.